How Training Is Designed at PAARTH

 Encourage composed decision-making

-Build familiarity with pressure conditions
+Build familiarity with time-bound conditions

 A stable mind supports accurate execution.